 Medical Expert Systems Demos

-This page features some VisiRule medical expert systems demos.
-They contain a mixture of text, logic, formulae, algorithms, calculations, explanations, definitions, links and graphics.
+This page features some VisiRule medical expert systems demos which contain a mixture of text, logic, formulae, algorithms, calculations, explanations, definitions, links and graphics.
 The demos are presented as page-based web apps and some are also available as Medical ChatBots using the same VisiRule chart.

 Medical Expert Systems

-VisiRule can also be used to build Wellness advisory systems which help advise and guide people as to how to improve their health using the expertise of others.
+VisiRule can be used to build Health & Wellness advisory systems which can advise and guide people as to how to improve their health using the expertise of medical experts.